-6 Camp Pendleton Marines plead guilty to human trafficking, drug charges, 1st Marine Division says
+Six Camp Pendleton Marines plead guilty at courts-martial to human trafficking, drug charges, officials say

-Six of nearly two dozen Marines detained this summer on human trafficking and drug-related charges have pleaded guilty, the 1st Marine Division said Tuesday.
+Six of nearly two dozen Marines detained this summer on human trafficking and drug-related charges have pleaded guilty at courts-martial, the 1st Marine Division said Tuesday.

-They were among 23 other Marines from Camp Pendleton in California who were detained in July on human trafficking, drug distribution and weapons charges.
+The six were among 23 Marines from Camp Pendleton in Southern California who were detained in July on human trafficking, drug distribution and weapons charges.

-Of those 23 Marines, 13 have requested separation from service instead of courts-martial, Lt.
+Of the remaining 17 Marines, 13 have requested separation from service instead of courts-martial, Lt.
 Cameron Edinburgh said in a press release.
 Their requests have been approved.

-Officials are still reviewing charges for the remaining four Marines.
+Officials are still reviewing criminal charges for the remaining four Marines.
+It is unclear what kind of sentence the six who pleaded guilty will face.

 MARINE DESERTER, 22, WANTED IN MURDER OF VIRGINIA MAN ARRESTED AFTER 2 WEEK INTENSIVE MANHUNT: OFFICIALS